The Fall 2024 Workforce Index Shows Executives and Employees Investing in AI, but Uncertainty Holding Back Adoption

 Quick take:

 Executives are all in on AI, with 99% planning AI investment in the coming year.
-And yet, for the first time since generative AI’s introduction, adoption rates are plateauing and excitement is cooling among the global workforce.
+Workers, too, are committed to AI with 76% saying they want to become an AI expert.
+And yet, for the first time since generative AI’s introduction, there are indicators that excitement is cooling among the global workforce as many workers feel confused about how to use AI at work.

-Read on to learn the surprising reasons employees are hiding their AI use from their managers, why workers worry that AI tools could lead to a higher workload, and how to harness the know-how of the rising generation to optimize AI’s workplace impact — plus more insights from the Workforce Index, Slack’s survey of 17,000+ desk workers around the world.
+Read on to learn the surprising reasons employees are hiding their AI use from their managers, why workers worry that AI tools could lead to a higher workload, and how agents can harness the know-how of the rising generation to fully realize AI’s workplace impact — plus more insights from the Slack Workforce Index survey of 17,000+ desk workers around the world.

 Key findings